Balaji01-4D/ecoaware/README.md

-Here's a professional and comprehensive `README.md` for your EcoAware Complaint Tracker project:

----

 # 🛠️ EcoAware Complaint Tracker

 A production-ready, secure complaint tracking system built using **Spring Boot**, **Java 21**, and **PostgreSQL**, designed to empower students and staff to raise and track environmental or facility-related issues within their campus or organization.